Do You Know Google Art Project?

 If not, this post is for you.
 Though Google Art Project has been here for a few years, I found it important to mention it once again as it is probably the best online cultural archive in the world.
 The Google Art Project was launched in 2011 and using the “street view” technology is continually scanning and documenting the great museums’ artworks from around the world and allows a 360-degree view of the museum space and the artworks inside.

-What I love about this idea is that Google democratizes the art; with this project everyone, everywhere can get direct access to the world’s most important art.
-Researchers, educators, students, art lovers and others can go online not only to see the art works in the different museums but also to explore their placing in the space.
+What I love about this idea is that Google democratizes art; with this project everyone, everywhere can get direct access to the world’s most important art.
+Researchers, educators, students, art lovers, and others can go online not only to see the artworks in the different museums but also to explore their placing in the space.

-Google Art Project allows users to dive into brushstroke-level detail, to explore inside the museums and to create their own collection.
-With this interactive map users can browse more than 600 museums and cultural institutions and their collections from around the globe.
+Google Art Project allows users to dive into brushstroke-level detail, explore inside the museums, and create their own collection.
+With this interactive map, users can browse more than 600 museums and cultural institutions and their collections from around the globe.